Strictly positive polynomials in the boundary of the SOS cone: Introduction

 \begin{theorem}[{\cite[Corollary 1.3]{blekherman}}] Suppose $f\in\partial\Sigma_{3,6}, f>0$.
 Then $f$ can be written as a sum of 3 squares and cannot be written as a sum of 2 squares. \end{theorem}

 \begin{theorem}[{\cite[Corollary 1.4]{blekherman}}] Suppose $f\in\partial\Sigma_{4,4}, f>0$.
 Then $f$ can be written as a sum of 4 squares and cannot be written as a sum of 3 squares. \end{theorem}

 Moreover, in \cite{capco}, J. Capco and C. Scheiderer prove that the decompositions in the above theorems are essentially unique (that is, unique up to orthogonal transformations, or equivalently, there exists a unique $Q \succeq 0$ such that $f = v^{T}Qv$).
-For polynomials in more variables or higher degree, by a simple dimension count, one can prove that not every strictly positive polynomial in $\partial \Sigma_{n,2d}$ can be decomposed as a sum of $n$ squares, but very little more is known.
-In this paper we study some properties and examples of strictly positive polynomials in $\partial \Sigma_{n,2d}$ in the general case.
+For polynomials in more variables or higher degree, G. Blekherman, R.Sinn, and M. Velasco \cite{BSV} provide upper bounds for the number of polynomials in a SOS decomposition of a polynomial $f \in \partial\Sigma_{n,2d}^+$ depending on a conjecture know as the Ottaviani-Paoletti conjecture.

+In this work we construct examples showing that the bounds obtained in \cite{BSV} are sharp, and present other examples for related problems.
+We also show how to obtain the same bounds assuming a conjecture by D. Eisenbud, M. Green, and J. Harris.